jdigger/git-process/README.md

 # Purpose #

-This provides an easy way to work with a sane git workflow process that encourages using highly-focussed branches to encourage collaboration, enable fearless changes, and improve team communication.
+This provides an easy way to work with a sane git workflow process that encourages using highly-focused branches to encourage collaboration, enable fearless changes, and improve team communication.

 See the F.A.Q. for a much more complete explanation for the thoughts and assumptions that motivates this project.